prescient-design/lobster/README.md

 model.likelihood(sequences)
 ```

-## Example Jupyter notebooks

-### Protein structure prediction

-see [this notebook](notebooks/01-lobster-fold.ipynb) for an example on using LobsterFold to predict structure from sequence.

-### Structure-aware sequence embedding with 3D-PPLM
-see [this notebook](notebooks/02-3d-lobster.ipynb) for an example on using the [FoldseekTransform](src/lobster/transforms/_foldseek_transforms.py) and 3D-PPLM to embed a monomer or complex.

 ## Training from scratch
 The entrypoint `lobster_train` is the main driver for training and accepts parameters using Hydra syntax.
 The available parameters for configuration can be found by running `lobster_train --help` or by looking in the src/lobster/hydra_config directory